jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

    - level - integer;
    - marks - 12-element integer array (marks for four units over the three years);

-2. Create a constructor for your class with parameters for creating an object.
+2. Declare a constructor for your class with parameters for creating an object and define the constructor in the **Student.cpp** file.
 Use your constructor to create an object with the following attribute values.

     - first name: Ellie
     - last name: Williams